huaweicloud/terraform-provider-huaweicloud/docs/data-sources/availability_zones.md

 ## Attributes Reference

-`id` is set to hash of the returned zone list.
-In addition, the following attributes are exported:
+In addition to all arguments above, the following attributes are exported:

+* `id` - Specifies a data source ID in UUID format.

 * `names` - The names of the availability zones, ordered alphanumerically, that match the queried `state`